 First, there’s what’s called the Pareto Principle—or, the 80/20 rule—which says that 20% of your efforts tend to produce 80% of your results.
 Look for those tasks that don’t just get checked off, but that bring you real results.

 The Pareto Principle relies on experience.
 But what if you’re working a new job or simply don’t know which tasks should be priorities?
 In this case, you can use the Eisenhower Matrix.

 Developed by former US president Dwight Eisenhower, the matrix is a simple four-quadrant box that answers that helps you separate “urgent” tasks from “important” ones.

 In basic terms, urgent tasks are things you feel like you need to react to right away, like emails, phone calls, texts, or news.
 While important tasks are ones that contribute to your long-term mission, values, and goals.

-When looking at how to prioritize tasks best, ask which one of the quadrants they best fit in.
-And then deal with them accordingly:
+When looking at how to prioritize tasks best, ask which one of the quadrants they best fit in:

 - Urgent and Important: Do these tasks as soon as possible

 - Important, but not urgent: Decide when you’ll do these and schedule it

 - Urgent, but not important: Delegate these tasks to someone else